-Few months ago there was a video doing rounds in the internet- a turtle trapped in a web of plastic ropes while it looked distressed.
-It was finally rescued by a kind hearted gentleman and set free in the ocean.
-Today, millions of marine animals are endangered due to tonnes of plastic materials that get fed to waterbodies everyday.
+A few months ago there was a video doing rounds on the internet- a turtle trapped in a web of plastic ropes, clearly in distress.
+It was finally rescued by a kind-hearted gentleman and set free in the ocean.
+Today, millions of marine animals are endangered due to tonnes of plastic materials that get fed to water bodies every day.
 It is said that if the current trend continues unabated, our oceans will contain more plastics than fish by 2050.

-Plastic pollution is one such problem.
+Plastic pollution is a troubling menace.
 In 2009, it was estimated that 10% of modern waste was plastic.
-Plastic is material consisting of any of a wide range of synthetic or semi-synthetic organic compounds that are malleable and so can be molded into solid objects.
-The first man made plastic was created by Alexander Parkes who publicly demonstrated it at the 1862 Great International Exhibition in London.
-Since then, it has become one of the most used material due to the various advantages it provides which include its low cost, ease in manufacturing, non-corrosiveness, durability, imperviousness to water, strength (it can carry 2000 times it’s own weight).
+Plastic is material consisting of any of a wide range of synthetic or semi-synthetic organic compounds that are malleable and so can be moulded into solid objects.
+The first man-made plastic was created by Alexander Parkes who publicly demonstrated it at the 1862 Great International Exhibition in London.
+Since then, it has become one of the most used material due to the various advantages it provides which include its low cost, ease in manufacturing, non-corrosiveness, durability, imperviousness to water, strength (it can carry 2000 times its own weight).
 From consumer electronics (cellphones, televisions, refrigerators), automobiles (helmets, airbags) to food packaging and daily use items like toothbrush and shampoo, plastic makes its presence seem inevitable and irreplaceable today.

-Plastics have become ubiquitous in earth’s surface due to poor recycling and exploitative use.
-According to United Nations Environment Programme (UNEP), only 9% of all plastic waste ever produced has been recycled.
+Plastic has become ubiquitous on the earth’s surface due to poor recycling and exploitative use.
+According to the United Nations Environment Programme (UNEP), only 9% of all plastic waste ever produced has been recycled.
 About 12% has been incinerated, while the rest 78% has accumulated in landfills, dumps or the natural environment.
 Thus, it is said that total plastic waste generated in one year could encircle the earth four times.

-The accumulated plastic substances is a menace in many spheres.
-It blocks the percolation of rainwater as a result hampering the ground water recharge.
-The incineration of plastic waste emit harmful gases which causes problems in lungs and can even turn cancerous.
-Stray animals on the streets like cows and dogs ingest plastics which causes death of over lakh animals in the world, yearly.
+The accumulated plastic substances are a menace in many spheres.
+It blocks the percolation of rainwater, as a result, hampering the ground water recharge.
+The incineration of plastic waste emits harmful gases which cause problems in the lungs and can even turn cancerous.
+Stray animals on the streets like cows and dogs ingest plastics which causes the lakhs of animal deaths in the world, yearly.
 These wastes clog the drains that lead to breeding of mosquitoes and thus, harmful diseases like malaria emerge.

 Behavioural change among people is one of the important ways to achieve a plastic free country and world.
 Consumption focused culture or the mall culture need to be replaced by sustainable consumption, keeping in mind the future world.
 Small changes like carrying a water bottle to the office, making use of jute or cloth bags for shopping, in-situ segregation of waste at home, use of glass or steel containers for food storage among others can do a lot in reducing plastic waste.
 Meaningful contribution from all the stakeholders including the government, civil society and public at large is urgently required.
 This is an inflexion point in history, the right time to do something for the world or else it will be too late to repent.